mcellteam/cellblender_tutorials/scripting/export_scripting.rst

             s = rel_site_text % (  (i*10)+j,  0.2*i,  0.2*j,  1+(i*j)  )
             mdl_file.write ( s )

-As before, we just need to remove all other scripts and include that new Python script **after** "**Release Sites**", and run it.
+As before, we just need to remove all other script definitions from the list and include that new Python script **after** "**Release Sites**", and run it.
 It will generate an MDL file containing a long list of release sites that look like this:

 .. code-block:: mdl